 -World’s oldest bank and 3rd largest bank in Italy Monte de paschi di siena suffering from a mountain of bad debt

 -Gov. Poloz (Bank of Canada-BOC) comments that rising oil prices lifting pressure on central bank to make any monetary adjustment in the near future

-EUR/CAD dropped over 1000 pips in the run up to the Opec meeting and a further 100 pips on the day of the meeting upon reaching a production cut.
-With continued negative sentiment for the Euro and very bullish sentiment for Canadian dollar.
+EUR/CAD dropped over 1000 pips in the run-up to the Opec meeting and a further 100 pips on the day of the meeting upon reaching a production cut.
+With continued negative sentiment for the Euro and very bullish sentiment for the Canadian dollar.
 Traders took the pair down.